2020–21 Scottish Premiership: UK and Ireland

 Sky Sports has exclusive rights to the Scottish Premiership regular league season and can show up to 48 matches, whilst also broadcasting the play-off final with BBC Scotland showing the quarter-final & semi-final.
 Due to the impact of the COVID-19 pandemic, clubs can stream matches (not broadcast on Sky) to fans on a pay-per-view or "virtual season ticket" basis, whilst capacities in stadia are limited due to social distancing restrictions.

 United States

 Select Premiership matches, along with the matches in the promotion/relegation playoffs, are shown in the United States on ESPN+, as part of a deal that allows ESPN+ to broadcast matches from Scottish leagues.

 Highlights

-From the start of this season, highlights are shown on both Saturdays and Sundays on BBC Scotland's flagship Sportscene programme.
-Sky Sports also show highlights.
+From the start of this season, highlights were shown on both Saturdays and Sundays on BBC Scotland's flagship Sportscene programme.
+Sky Sports also showed highlights.

-Gaelic-language channel BBC Alba has rights to broadcast repeats in full of 38 Saturday 3 pm matches "as live" at 5.30 pm.
+Gaelic-language channel BBC Alba had rights to broadcast repeats in full of 38 Saturday 3 pm matches "as live" at 5.30 pm.

-The SPFL also uploads the goals from every Premiership match onto its YouTube channel - available from 6 pm on a Sunday for UK and Ireland viewers and 10 pm on a Saturday for those worldwide.
+The SPFL also uploaded the goals from every Premiership match onto its YouTube channel, available from 6 pm on a Sunday for UK and Ireland viewers and 10 pm on a Saturday for those worldwide.